RobertOstermann/vscode-action-buttons/README.md

 - [x] Install the `Better Status Bar` extension in your VS Code instance.
 - [x] After installing, open your VS Code settings.json file.
 - [x] Define the status bar buttons you want.
 Below is a sample configuration for reference.
 - [x] Reload the VS Code window to see the new buttons.
-Alternatively, you can run the `Refresh Action Buttons` command to refresh without reloading the window.
+Alternatively, you can run the `Refresh Status Bar Buttons` command to refresh without reloading the window.

 ```json
 {